-The trouble is that it can creep up on you.
-And sometimes the more serious symptoms aren’t always obvious, or are easily put down to other things.
+The trouble with stress is that it can creep up on you.
+And sometimes the more serious symptoms aren’t always obvious - or are easily put down to other things.
 It’s only when you look at them all together that you can see how stressed you are, and how big an impact it’s actually having on your life.

 And when you can see that, you can decide what to DO about it.

 So could YOU be stressed?

 We worked with our GP in residence Dr Faye Gallagher to come up with some key questions you should ask yourself about your stress levels - and how they’re affecting you.